ashblib/protocell/README.md

 It's recommended to install the dependencies for ProtoCell in a new [miniconda environment](https://docs.conda.io/en/latest/miniconda.html).
 First install miniconda, then run `conda create -n protocell`.

-ProtoCell uses [PyTorch](https://pytorch.org/) with Python 3.6 has a few dependencies that need to be installed:
+ProtoCell uses [PyTorch](https://pytorch.org/) 1.1 with Python 3.6 has a few core dependencies that need to be installed:
 ```
 - pytorch
 - pandas